darrencjh8/utility-splitter/README.md

 # Known issues

-- Update App manifest icon to allow for more white spaces
-- Manually backfill history for the past 12 months

 # Future Improvements
-- Use a better icon
-- PUT API to add data into overrideBills
 - Warning for any sorts of bills that are added after a november bill are fully processed, by checking BillStatus Sheet
 - On initial load, only load a maximum of 10 years, while periodic sync only sync the current month, unless a manual sync is triggered
 - Track payment status from housemate, how much is owed